icgood/proxy-protocol/README.md

 ```
 $ py.test
-$ mypy --strict proxyprotocol test
+$ mypy proxyprotocol test
 $ flake8 proxyprotocol test
 ```

 ### Type Hinting

-This project makes heavy use of Python's [type hinting][6] system, with the intention of a clean run of [mypy][7]:
+This project makes heavy use of Python's [type hinting][6] system, with the intention of a clean run of [mypy][7] in strict mode:

 ```
-mypy --strict proxyprotocol test
+mypy proxyprotocol test
 ```

 No code contribution will be accepted unless it makes every effort to use type